 C_today = C / (1 + X)^N

-This formula adapts to any withdrawal amount, age, return rate, or inflation assumption.
+The formula takes any withdrawal amount, any age, any return rate, and any inflation assumption.

 The formula-first approach is refreshing.
 Sequence risk still feels like the big blind spot.